 3. So many activities!

 So we’ve covered off skiing, snowboarding, butt-scooting and hot springs, but there are still loads of other things to do in Niseko too.
 Take a trail ride on a horse, through the forest and snow.
 Climb aboard a snowmobile and go whizzing through the powder.
 Go Snow Rafting, Snow Tubing and, of course, Snow Shoeing.
-If none of that takes your fancy, how about curling up in your comfortable accomodation with a hot chocolate and a good book.
+If none of that takes your fancy, how about curling up in your comfortable accommodation with a hot chocolate and a good book.

 4. Very food

 Japanese food is delicious and Niseko is no exception to this.
 There are loads of amazing restaurants to choose from and lots of yummy food to be tried.
 There are around 150 restaurants in the combined sort area and nearby Kutchan town and Hokkaido is famous for the quality of its fresh produce and seafood.
-With plenty of traditional Japanese food on offer there are also other restaurants serving up Indian, French, Mexican, Italian and more.
+With plenty of traditional Japanese food on offer, there are also other restaurants serving up Indian, French, Mexican, Italian and more.

 5. Much Japanese

 This is one of the most important reasons to visit Niseko.
 The Japanese people and the whole vibe in Japan are just awesome.
 There’s always a sense of fun and a big-kid kind of vibe in the air when you visit Japan.
 Being yourself, doing what you love and having a good time are all part of the Japanese culture.
 If you’ve visited Japan before, going to Niseko is a chance to round out your experience.
 If you haven’t been before, then this is a great place to start.